wp-plugins/uploadingdownloading-non-latin-filename/readme.txt

 == Installation ==

-1. Upload the 'non-latin-filename' folder to the '/wp-content/plugins/' directory.
+1. Upload the 'uploadingdownloading-non-latin-filename' folder to the '/wp-content/plugins/' directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Screenshots ==